mottosso/learn-cinder/book/building_on_vmware_ubuntu15.md

-### VMWare | Ubuntu 15.10
+### Install for Ubuntu 15.10 in VMWare Workstation 12.0

-This document walks you through setting up Cinder in a Ubuntu or Xubuntu 15.10 guest running under VMWare 12.0.
+This document walks you through setting up Cinder in a Ubuntu guest running under VMWare Workstation 12.0.

 <br>
 <br>
 <br>

-### Prerequisites
+### Kernel Setup

+Workstation natively supports OpenGL up to version 2.0 but the minimum requirement for Cinder is 3.2.
+So we'll need to install support for it.

 In a newly installed version of Ubuntu, create a `vmware-mesa.sh` with the following content.